 "So if I'd seen them during my civil unrest days?"

-Grace had attended protests and rallies against everything corrupt she could.
+Grace had attended protests and rallies against everything she could.
 Hell, she'd even had a record in corporate circles.

-That'd been a fun find, when, during his giving her a tour of one of his legit businesses, his head of civilian security had barged in like a Tauros with its tails on fire.
+Once, when giving her a tour of one of his legit businesses, his head of civilian security had barged in like a Tauros with its tails on fire.
 Giovanni had gone from placid tour guide to grim Made Man in moments.
 Expecting to hear that they were under attack by some upstart anti-Rocket insurrection.
 The commotion had much tamer roots, thank God.

 Grace's defense had been lackluster at best.
 She'd accidentally dropped the sign.
 It'd been heavy.